Kwisses/Unison/README.md

 1. Fork this repository and clone it to your local drive.
 2. From the projects root directory (Unison), run `main.py`.
-    a.
-This can be done in the command prompt with `python main.py`
-    b.
-Or it can also be done in your IDE
+..* This can be done in the command prompt with `python main.py` ..* Or it can also be done in your IDE

 ## Dependencies
 pyaudio,